 Every technological revolution comes with inherent treacherous passes.
 The quantum of funding and mindshare around blockchain pushing it into the ICO track is really unfortunate.
 Blockchain developers are trying desperately to fill-in these fissures but are lacking inadequate resources.
 Suggestions of ‘forking’ the blockchain which has been made for updating the blockchain protocol have garnered a lot of positive response in the FinTech community.

-At Space-O Technologies, we have been focusing on the blockchain wallet for quite some time now.
+As one of the top blockchain app development companies, we have been focusing on the blockchain wallet for quite some time now.
 This has helped us in launching the Track Coins application recently using this empowering technology.
 Our skilled blockchain developers having sound knowledge of C, C++, Angular2, Ionic2, Node JS, Typescript, GoLang and Python programming languages can build private as well as public cryptos on various blockchain app development platforms.